These make an incredible high energy trail snack or energy bar or even a meal replacement when you’re on the go. They also make an excellent dessert.

 Salt (1/2 tsp.)

-Optional flavorings (mint oil, lemon juice, ceyenne, tumeric, ginger, cardamon)
+Optional flavorings (chopped fresh mint, lemon juice, cayene, tumeric, ginger, cardamon, nutmeg)

 1–If coconut oil and butter are solid, place in a tightly sealed wide mouth mason jar and place in warm water until it softens.
 Depending on temperature, you may be able to warm by setting on counter until soft.
 It doesn’t need to be liquid but should be spreadable/mixable.